Companyware/companyware/README.md

-# Companyware - A Java desktop application with an integrated plugin system
+# Companyware - A Java desktop application with an integrated plugin system.